 Imaginary happenings, contaminated memories from video media respond quite well to treatment.
 Nightmares in children are often very treatable.
 Some real, trauma based, nightmares fade on their own.
 Treatments for entrenched nightmares have had mixed results.

-From my reading on this topic it appears that if you have multiple nightmares about several experiences they may be more readily treated than those people who have a single horrific experience that recurs in their nightmare.
-There are also differences in results in treating childhood abuse verses adult abuse and trauma.
+From my reading on this topic, it appears that if you have multiple nightmares about several experiences they may be more readily treated than those people who have a single horrific experience that recurs in their nightmare.
+There are also differences in results in treating childhood abuse versus adult abuse and trauma.
 Military type trauma is especially resistant to treatment sometimes.

 You might want to take a look at other posts on: